Home Treatment and Diet to Soothe Diverticulitis

 More severe complications of diverticulitis include:

-• Collection of pus (abscess) in the pelvis region at the place where the diverticulum has ruptured
+• Collection of pus (abscess) in the pelvis region where the diverticulum has ruptured

 • Extensive inflammation causing colonic obstruction